 There are four states where Koalas occur in the wild---Queensland, New South Wales, Victoria and South Australia---and each state has its own legislation (see below).

 In May 1998, the Queensland Premier advised the AKF that it was proposed to add a class of wildlife called "management dependent wildlife" to the Nature Conservation Act 1992.
 He indicated that the Koala was expected to be scheduled in this new class of protected wildlife.
+It did not happen.

 In September 2003, the Australian Koala Foundation and other Koala scientists were invited to make submissions to the Queensland Government and the Scientific Advisory Committee concerning the current status of Koalas in Queensland.
 The AKF nomination recommended that Koalas be immediately listed as ‘Vulnerable’ throughout the South East Queensland bio-region, and that consideration be given to listing Koalas throughout Queensland on precautionary principles.
 (A precautionary approach entails caution, or care-taking, anticipatory action to prevent harm, even if the cause and effect are not fully established scientifically at that time.)
 Failing the latter, it was recommended that the conservation status of Koala populations in other key bio-regions be assessed as a matter of urgent priority.

 In March 2004, the Queensland Government upgraded the Koala's conservation status from 'Common' to ‘VULNERABLE’ throughout the South East Queensland bio-region, under the Nature Conservation Act 1992.
 This area stretches from Gladstone, south to the Queensland/New South Wales border and as far west as Toowoomba.
 The decision was based on evidence supplied to the Scientific Advisory Committee, including: Koala mortality rates; rates of habitat loss, fragmentation and degradation; Koala population estimates; modelled Koala population decline and extinction risks; and projected human population growth.
 Among other things, the upgrade from ‘Common’ to ‘VULNERABLE’ should afford Koalas in the South East Queensland Bioregion a higher level of protection from habitat clearing and other threatening processes than was previously the case.
+In 2015, the Queensland Government upgraded all Koalas to Vulnerable.

-Koalas across the remainder of the state are now listed as 'VULNERBALE'.
 In parts of South East Queensland, the decline of Koala habitat is of major concern e.g. as a result of clearing and deterioration of Poplar Box woodlands.
 Many Koala populations are thought to have disappeared or to be in serious decline.
 Often members of the public are surprised to learn that the precautionary approach is not taken in practice by authorities.
 If the precautionary principle were followed, a population might be considered under threat until demonstrated to be common.
 Instead, it is presumed to be common unless proven otherwise.
 Scientific studies of status are not undertaken for all species.
 They are only undertaken for a small minority.
 The collection and interpretation of sufficient data requires considerable resources.
 Public perceptions and political will also play a role in whether or not applications are successful.

 Click here for more information about the 'Vulnerable' listing.